 ESL speaking and conversation activities for adults

-ESL Conversation Activities for Adults
+ESL Speaking and Conversation Activities for Adults

 I know that my readers are all about the ESL teacher awesome and want to make their classes as interactive, engaging and fun as possible.
 Who wouldn’t?
 And I also know that you’re busy doing a ton of stuff and probably don’t have as much time to plan your lessons as you might like.